sashastadler/crunge-notes/Notes/Adventure Log.md

 ### May 15, 2022 - Session 46

 We shop.
 Cusdakesh says bye to Covey.
 OTWM gets a docer.
-Alphonse meets with the guy who has his pets.
+Alphonse meets with the guy who has his pets (Vetenari?).
 He named them all dumb names.